Bootstrap Percolation in Random Graphs of Unbounded Rank: Model and results

-We collect all information about the vertex sequence in the vector $\cV:=(\kappa,\nu,(\bm{s} (n),\bm{k} (n))_{n\in \mathbb{N}}$ and denote the random graph with $n$ vertices derived from this sequence by $G(n,\cV)$.
-The random graph model used here is an adapted version of the model proposed in \citet{bollobas_phase_2007}, enriched by the threshold values $\bm{k}(n)$ which are crucial parameters for the process we study.
-While the actual \textit{final set of infected vertices} $\mathbb{D}(G(n,\cV))$ depends on the random graph $G(n,\cV)$, we will see that under Assumption \ref{ass:regularity} for large $n$, a law or large numbers holds, and we can describe $n^{-1}|\mathbb{D}(G(n,\cV))|$ purely in terms of $\kappa$, $\nu$ and $\cS$.
+\end{assumption} One way to ensure that Assumption~\ref{ass:regularity} is satisfied is by starting with a measure $\nu$ on $\mathbb{N}_0 \times \cS$ and assigning types and thresholds to vertices i.i.d. from this distribution.
+Then, the strong law of large numbers ensures that condition \eqref{eq:margin} holds.
+We provide examples in Section \ref{case:study}.
+Let the vector $\cV:=(\kappa,\nu, \bm{s} (n),\bm{r} (n))_{n\in \mathbb{N}}$ collect all information about the vertex sequence and denote the random graph with $n$ vertices derived from this sequence by $G(n,\cV)$.
+The random graph model used here is an adapted version of the model proposed in \cite{bollobas_phase_2007}, enriched by the threshold values $\bm{r}(n)$, which are crucial parameters for the process we study.
+While the actual \textit{final set of infected vertices} $\mathbb{D}_n$ depends on the realization of the random graph $G(n,\cV)$, we will see that under Assumption~\ref{ass:regularity} for large $n$, a law of large numbers holds, and we can determine the limit in probability of $n^{-1}|\mathbb{D}_n|$ for $n\rightarrow \infty$ purely in terms of $\kappa$, $\nu$ and $\cS$.